||Harry S Truman (D)

 ▲Friday, June 16

-Jun 16: David Greenglass, a former technician at the Oak Ridge and Los Alamos nuclear facilities, is arrested and charged with espionage.
-His is accused of giving highly sensitive atomic secrets to Harry Gold, who in turned sent them on to the Soviet Union via convicted spy Klaus Fuchs.
+Jun 16: David Greenglass arrested for espionage.
+The former technician at the Oak Ridge and Los Alamos nuclear facilities is accused of giving highly sensitive atomic secrets to Harry Gold, who in turned sent them on to the Soviet Union via convicted spy Klaus Fuchs.
 Because the acts allegedly took place during wartime, Greenglass will face the electric chair if convicted.
 To avoid the chair, Greenglass will implicate his own sister and her husband, Ethel and Julius Rosenberg.

-Jun 16: President Truman signs the Displaced Persons Bill into law, which allows 415,744 refugees from Europe to enter the United States.
+Jun 16: Truman signs law allowing more than 400,000 refugees to enter the U.S. President Truman signs the Displaced Persons Bill into law, which allows 415,744 refugees from Europe to enter the United States.
 Truman praises the very broad bipartisan support given the bill as “a splendid example of the way in which joint action can strengthen and unify our country.”
-The bill raises the quota by about 180,000 people, and extends the deadline for issuance of visas from June 30, 1950 to July 1, 1952.
+The bill raises the quota by about 180,000 people, and extends the deadline for issuing visas from June 30, 1950 to July 1, 1952.
 Officials believe the bill will result in the virtual emptying of the displaced persons camps in Europe.
 Conspicuously absent at the bill-signing ceremony is Sen. Pat McCarren (D-NV), Senate Judiciary Committee chairman and a McCarthy ally who was a vocal opponent of the bill.

 ▲Saturday, June 17

-Jun 17: The first human organ transplant in history is performed at the Little Company of Mary Hospital in the Chicago suburb of Evergreen Park.
+Jun 17: First human organ transplant in history performed.
+The first human organ transplant in history is performed at the Little Company of Mary Hospital in the Chicago suburb of Evergreen Park.
 Dr. Richard Lawler leads a surgical team that transplants a kidney from a woman who died an hour earlier of cirrhosis of the liver.
 Ruth Tucker, 44, of Jasper, Indiana, is the transplant recipient, and she will live another five years after the operation.

 ▲Sunday, June 18